Emergency Dentist – Bend, OR

 When you experience a dental emergency, you need attention fast.
 In the case of a knocked out tooth, for example, receiving immediate treatment can mean the difference between saving your tooth or losing it and needing to complete a tooth replacement treatment plan.
 Unfortunately, too many dental offices are unable to fit dental emergencies into their busy schedules.
 At Ponderosa Dental Center, we want all of our patients to receive the care they need as soon as they need it.
 That's why our emergency dentist, Dr. Joshua Prentice, and our staff ensure we’re always prepared to accommodate our patients’ dental emergencies.
 In many cases, we can see you on the same day you call.
 For current patients of record, we even make time to come in during the weekend!
-Don’t delay to contact our Bend dentistry team during a dental emergency.
+Don’t delay - call us right away during a dental emergency.
 When you get in touch, we will assess your situation and plan a time for you to come in as soon as necessary given your specific emergency.
-Ponderosa Dental Center welcomes patients from Bend, Redmond, and Sisters, OR and all surrounding communities.
+Ponderosa Dental Center welcomes patients from Bend, OR and all surrounding communities.

 Some of the Most Common Dental Emergencies

 Patients often hesitate to reach out to us during a dental emergency because they don’t know if their situation “counts” as an emergency.
-If you are in pain or have damaged your smile, you are likely experiencing a situation that requires urgent dental care, so please don’t wait to call our team and schedule and appointment with our emergency dentist.
+If you are in pain or have damaged your smile, you are likely experiencing a situation that requires urgent care from an experienced emergency dentist, so please don’t wait to call our team and schedule and appointment with our emergency dentist.
 Even if we determine treatment for your situation can wait, we will walk you through steps to take at home and schedule your appointment.
 It’s always better to start treatment for dental damage right away.
 Some of the dental emergencies we see most often include:

 - Knocked out or dislodged teeth or dental restorations